stefanv/blog/content/2016-08-21-amazon-owns-your-ebooks.md

 Title: Amazon owns your ebooks
-Tags: drm amazon kindle ebooks
+Tags: drm, amazon, kindle, ebooks
 Status: published

 Did you know that Amazon does not sell ebooks?
 But, wait, you say, I